nakim97/KuchiKopi/README.md

 * [X] Chat application implements Dark/Light Mode with changing icon/wallpaper

 ## HOW TO RUN THE CHAT APPLICATION
-Make sure that Node.JS is installed
+Make sure that Node.JS is installed.
 In the terminal,
 * Enter "npm i" or "npm install"
 * Next "npm run devStart"